Purple Line (Maryland): Approval

-Governor Larry Hogan opposed the Purple Line project while campaigning in 2014 but approved it in June 2015.
-At the same time, Hogan cancelled its sister project, the Baltimore Red Line, citing excessive costs.
-Hogan reduced the state's contribution to the project from $700 million to $168 million, putting the difference toward highway construction.
-The budget shortfall is expected to be covered by increased funds from Prince George's and Montgomery counties, as well as lower operational costs due to longer headways.

-On March 2, 2016, Hogan announced that the state had chosen a team of private companies to build, operate, and maintain the Purple Line for $3.3 billion over 36 years.
-The contract was won by the Purple Line Transit Partners, led by construction giant Fluor Corporation.
-MTA officials forecasted that service would begin by late 2022.
+On March 2, 2016, Hogan announced that the state had chosen Purple Line Transit Partners to build, operate, and maintain the Purple Line for $3.3 billion over 36 years, with service to start in late 2022.

-On April 6, 2016, the Maryland Board of Public Works (composed of Hogan, State Treasurer Nancy K. Kopp, and State Comptroller Peter Franchot) unanimously approved the contract, as expected.
+On April 6, 2016, the Maryland Board of Public Works (composed of Hogan, State Treasurer Nancy K. Kopp, and State Comptroller Peter Franchot) unanimously approved the contract.
 The $5.6 billion contract is 876 pages long and, according to The Washington Post is "believed to be the most expensive government contract ever in Maryland" and "one of the largest public-private partnerships on a U.S. transportation project" ever.
 The contract approval allowed the MTA to finalize $900 million in federal construction grants.

-In August 2016, U.S. District Court Judge Richard J. Leon found that the MTA and the Federal Transit Administration did not study whether Metro's maintenance issues and ridership decline would affect the Purple Line.
-Judge Leon decided to vacate the Purple Line's federal approval.
+In August 2016, U.S. District Court Judge Richard J. Leon vacated the Purple Line's federal approval, ruling that the MTA and the Federal Transit Administration did not properly study whether Metro's maintenance issues and ridership decline would affect the Purple Line.
+Hogan responded that Leon's residence at the Columbia Country Club, a leading opponent of the line, represented a conflict of interest.
 A federal funding agreement cannot be signed without the reinstatement of the environmental approval, and Maryland had said it could not afford to build the Purple Line without sufficient federal funding.
 On August 21, 2017, despite the ongoing court case over the environmental analysis, $900 million of federal funding was granted for the light rail project.
 On December 19, 2017, the U.S. Court of Appeals for the D.C.
-Circuit ruled in favor of the Purple Line, specifically stating that declining ridership on the Washington Metro system does not require Maryland to complete a new environmental study for the Purple Line.
+Circuit ruled in favor of the Purple Line, stating that declining ridership on the Washington Metro system does not require Maryland to complete a new environmental study for the Purple Line.
 This federal appeals court ruling allowed for construction to continue and effectively ended the three-year legal battle surrounding the light-rail line project.

 In 2019, the Purple Line Transit Partners said the opening date would slip to 2023 or 2024.

 On April 13, 2020, U.S. District Judge James Bredar dismissed the third and final lawsuit brought by opponents of the Purple Line.